greglinch/sourcelist/to-do-list.md

 * Django bakery to make static files?
 	* better to simply use nginx to see caching?
 	* https://django-bakery.readthedocs.io/en/latest/gettingstarted.html
+	* then point domain to the static files
+	* needs to be the same exact URL structure as dynamic app

 * email analytics?